Message from the Lord-Lieutenant

-As The Queen’s personal representative, it is my job to brief Her Majesty and to actively promote South Yorkshire to help make it a better place for all who live and work here.
+As The King’s spokesperson, it's my job to brief His Majesty and to promote South Yorkshire.
+I want to make it a better place for all who live and work here.

 About the Lord-Lieutenancy

-There are 98 Lord-Lieutenants, who cover all areas of the UK, from Shetland to Cornwall, County Tyrone to South Glamorgan.
+There are 98 Lord-Lieutenants, who cover all areas of the UK.

-Every county in the United Kingdom has a Lord-Lieutenant, who is The Queen’s representative, acting on Her Majesty’s behalf.
+They were first appointed in the reign of Henry VIII to raise militia.
+Every county in the United Kingdom has a Lord-Lieutenant, and they act on His Majesty’s behalf.

-The Lord-Lieutenant’s first and foremost duty is to uphold the dignity of the Crown, and their role, like the Monarch’s, is essentially non-political.
+The Lord-Lieutenant’s first and foremost duty is to uphold the dignity of the Crown.
+Their role, like the Monarch’s, is non-political.

-The Lord-Lieutenant's uniform serves as a symbol of the role’s military origins.
-Find out more about the uniform and the history behind it here.
+The uniform serves as a symbol of the role’s military origins.
+Find out more about the traditions of the Lord-Lieutenancy.

 The honours system recognises people who have made achievements in public life or committed themselves to serving and helping Britain.
 Read about the different types of honours and awards here.

 Since 1917, the Sovereign has sent congratulatory messages to people celebrating notable birthdays and anniversaries.
-Read more about these special messages from the Queen here.
+Read more about these special messages from the King here.

 The Lieutenancy Office for South Yorkshire is based at the Town Hall, Barnsley.
-Find more information, including contact details and etiquette for addressing the Lord Lieutenant, here.
+Find out more about how to make enquiries; it includes contact details and etiquette